Law firm supervision

 Finally, supervisors must be able to identify learning and development opportunities for their team.
 By understanding the current skillset of the team and the individuals within it, supervisors can recognise skills gaps and work to reduce these through formal and informal training.

 These four key skills – providing feedback, tailoring supervision, delegation and developing staff – are not necessarily skills that lawyers have previously developed in their legal training and experience.
-According to The Law Society, the best way to develop good supervisors within law firms is to provide management training.
+According to The Law Society, the best way to develop good law firm supervision is to provide management training.

 Supervisor training courses can be expensive and they provide no guarantee that the supervisor will effectively implement what they’ve learnt in their role.
 Increasingly, legal firms are recognising the value in using apprenticeship training to develop their supervisors.
-Apprenticeship training is fully funded via the Apprenticeship Levy for businesses with a payroll of more than £3 million and 95% funded by the government for non-Levy payers.
+Apprenticeship training is fully funded via the apprenticeship levy for businesses with a payroll of more than £3 million and 100%-95% funded by the government for non-levy payers.
 This means that law firms can develop their supervisors in a highly cost-effective manner.

-The Level 3 Supervisor/Team Leader Apprenticeship develops the skills, knowledge and behaviours required for the role, as well as ensuring that these are being effectively implemented in the workplace.
+The level 3 team leader apprenticeship develops the skills, knowledge and behaviours required for the role, as well as ensuring that these are being effectively implemented in the workplace.

-These are the knowledge, skills and behaviours set out in the apprenticeship standard:
+These are some of the knowledge, skills and behaviours set out in the apprenticeship standard:

 Behaviours

 Supervisors within law firms have to manage their own caseloads, as well as support their team.
-In addition, the apprenticeship requires that the supervisor spends 20% of their time undertaking off-the-job training and this can, at first, seem like a daunting prospect.
-But off-the-job training does not mean that your supervisor will be off-site or in workshops 20% of their time.
+In addition, the apprenticeship requires that the supervisor spends some of their time undertaking off-the-job training (as set out in their training plan) and this can, at first, seem like a daunting prospect.
+But off-the-job training does not mean that your supervisor will be off-site or in workshops one day a week.
 Off-the-job training can potentially include lectures, role playing, simulation exercises, online learning, shadowing, mentoring, learning support and time spent writing assignments.
 The main requirement is that the activity contributes to the development of any of the knowledge, skills and behaviours set out in the apprenticeship standard.

 Want to know more?

-Read more about the Level 3 Team Leader / Supervisor Apprenticeship or get in touch.
-We can talk you through how other legal practices have managed the 20% off-the-job training element and the benefits that the training has brought to their firm.
+If you’d like to find out more about developing your managers for law firm supervision, you can read more about our management apprenticeships or get in touch.
+We can talk you through how other legal practices have managed the off-the-job training element and the benefits that the training has brought to their firm.